Jacques Charon

 Jacques Charon (27 February 1920 – 15 October 1975) was a French actor and film director.

 Born in Paris, Charon trained at the Conservatoire national supérieur d'art dramatique (CNSAD) and made his début at the Comédie-Française in 1941.
 During his time there which lasted until his death, he played over 150 roles in the classical and modern repertoire.

 Charon directed the 1968 feature film A Flea in Her Ear and the 1973 television movie Monsieur Pompadour.

 He played Spalanzani in the complete recording of The Tales of Hoffmann (Decca, 1971).

-Charon died in Paris and is buried in the Cimetière de Montmartre.
+Charon was openly gay.
+He died in Paris and is buried in the Cimetière de Montmartre.